Lramseyer/vaporview/README.md

 ## Saving and loading opened signals

 VaporView allows you to save and load your signal list.
 This can be done either by right clicking anywhere in the viewer or netlist and selecting **"Save Vaporview Settings"** or **"Load Vaporview Settings"**.
-You can also access the command directly by pressing **Ctrl + Shift + P** and Type **">Save Vaporview Settings"** or **">Load Vaporview Settings"** and press **Enter** to select the command.
-A dialog box will pop up prompting which file you would like to save/load settings from.

-**Note:** The settings will only load for the active viewer tab that is in focus, and will look up signals by name.
-If the module paths have changed, it may not load in the signals properly.
-The settings files however are plaintext (JSON) and can be edited if need be.
+You can also save settings by pressing **Ctrl + S**.
+Saved user settings are tracked like a text document in VScode.
+So once you specify a file (by either saving or loading a file) VScode will track changes and automatically update the file when pressing **Ctrl + S**.
+If you make changes and close without saving, it will prompt you about unsaved changes.

 ## Copying selection as WaveDrom